arni-magnusson/ora/README.md

 ora
 ===

-Easy-to-use functions to explore Oracle databases and import data into R. User interface for the ROracle package.
+Basic functions to explore Oracle databases and import data into R. User interface for the ROracle package.

 Installation